-.a.
+32.a.
 The aggregated floor area of structures and areas for winery, brewery, distillery facility uses shall not exceed one thousand five hundred square feet;

 b.
-Structures and parking areas for winery, brewery, distillery facility uses shall be set back a minimum distance of seventy-five feet from interior property lines adjoining rural area and residential zones, unless located in a building designated as historic resource under K.C.C. chapter 20.62.
-As part of the review of a conditional use permit, the setback may be reduced to twenty-five feet if there is sufficient screening between the proposed use and adjacent rural area and residential zones;
+Structures and parking areas for winery, brewery, distillery facility uses shall maintain a minimum distance of seventy-five feet from interior property lines adjoining rural area and residential zones, unless located in a building designated as historic resource under K.C.C. chapter 20.62;

 c.
-No more than one nonresident employee shall be permitted to work on-site;
+One on-site parking stall shall be allowed for the winery, brewery, distillery facility I use;

 d.
-Parking shall be provided as follows:

-(l) in addition to the required parking for the dwelling, one on-site parking stall shall be provided if a nonresident is employed to work on-site;

-(2) a minimum of one on-site parking stall shall be provided for customers, and additional parking shall be calculated at the rate of one stall per one thousand square feet of floor or outdoor area dedicated to the winery, brewery, distillery facility uses; and

-(3) parking shall be limited to one hundred fifty percent of minimum required for wineries, breweries or distilleries specified in K.C.C.
-21A.18.030, except for winery, brewery, distillery facility I business locations licensed to produce by the Washington state Liquor and Cannabis Board before January 1, 2019, without objection from King County during the license application processes, and that signed a settlement agreement with King County before January 1, 2019, parking spaces exceeding the limits of this section shall be considered nonconforming and may continue, subject to the provisions of K.C.C.
-21A.32.020 through 21A.32.075.
-Such parking spaces remain subject to all other applicable state and local regulations;
+The business operator shall obtain an adult beverage business license in accordance with K.C.C. chapter 6.xx (the new chapter created in section 3 of this ordinance);

 e.
-The business operator shall obtain an adult beverage business license in accordance with K.C.C. chapter 6.xx (the new chapter created in section 2 of this ordinance);
+At least two stages of production of wine, beer, cider or distilled spirits, such as crushing, fermenting, distilling, barrel or tank aging, or finishing, as authorized by the Washington state Liquor and Cannabis Board production license, shall occur on-site.
+At least one of the stages of production occurring on-site shall include crushing, fermenting or distilling;

 f.
-At least two stages of production of wine, beer, cider or distilled spirits, such as crushing, fermenting, barrel or tank aging, or finishing, as authorized by the Washington state Liquor and Cannabis Board production license, shall occur on-site;
+No product tasting or retail sales shall be allowed on-site;

 g.
-Tasting of products shall be limited as follows:

-(1) within the area bounded by the urban growth area boundaries of Woodinville and Kirkland on the west, NE 124th Street on the South, Avondale Road NE on the east and Woodinville-Duvall Road NE on the north, product tasting shall not be allowed; and

-(2) in all other areas of the county, for products produced on-site, tasting of products may be provided in accordance with state law.
-The area devoted to tasting shall be included in the aggregated floor area limitation in subsection B.17.a. of this section.
-Tastings shall be limited to appointment only; and appointments may only occur Mondays, Tuesdays, Wednesdays and Thursdays, between 11:00 a.m. through 7:00 p.m. and Fridays, Saturdays and Sundays, between 11:00 a.m. through 9:00 p.m.
-All tastings shall be indoors;
+Events may be allowed in accordance with K.C.C.
+21A.32.120.B.6; and

 h.
-Incidental retail sales of products produced on-site and merchandise related to the products produced on-site is allowed; and

-i.
-Events may be allowed in accordance with K.C.C. chapter 21A.32.
+The impervious surface associated with the winery, brewery, distillery facility use shall not exceed twenty-five percent of the site or the maximum impervious surface for the zone in accordance with K.C.C.
+21A.12.030.A. or 21A.12.040.A., whichever is less.

-SECTION 21.
+SECTION 19.
 Ordinance 10870, Section 336, as amended, and K.C.C.
-21A.08.090 are each hereby amended to read as follows:
+21A.08.090 are hereby amended to read as follows:

 A. Resource land uses.